Augmentative and alternative communication: Language and literacy

 Language and literacy have far reaching effects as they facilitate self-expression and social interaction in a variety of settings.
 Furthermore, literacy fosters independence by providing access to educational and vocational opportunities.
 Children whose disabilities require AAC often experience developmental delays in language skills such as vocabulary knowledge, length of sentences, syntax, and impaired pragmatic skills.
-These delays may be due in part to the fact that expressive language is limited by more than the children's own language knowledge.
-Unlike speaking children, children who use AAC do not always have access to their AAC system, and don't select the content available on the device.
+These delays may be due in part to the fact that expressive language is limited by more than the children's language knowledge.
+Unlike speaking children, children who use AAC do not always have access to their AAC system, and do not select the content available on the device.
 These external characteristics may impact language learning opportunities.
 Most children in this category do not achieve literacy skills beyond that of a typically developing 7–8 year old.
 Cognitive, language and learning delays contribute to difficulty with literacy development, but environmental factors also play a role.
 The most literate AAC users often report having access to abundant reading and writing material at home as well as in school during childhood.
 Studies have shown that many children who use AAC have literacy experiences that are reduced quality, quantity, and opportunity at home and at school as compared to children without disabilities.
 Research suggests that with explicit reading instruction, AAC users can develop good literacy skills.